Where To Get Takeout Thanksgiving Pies and Sweets Around DC | Washingtonian (DC)

 901 Slaters Ln., Alexandria; 818 N. Quincy St., Arlington

 These whimsical Virginia bakeries have both dessert and breakfast options.
-Grab an order of cinnamon buns ($20) or sweet-potato biscuits ($16.50), plus caramel apple cake ($25), pecan pie ($35), and molasses cookies ($15).
+Grab an order of cinnamon buns ($20) or sweet-potato biscuits ($16.50), plus caramel-apple cake ($25), pecan pie ($35), and molasses cookies ($15).
 Order for pickup before Sunday, November 24.

 Buttercream Bakeshop